tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 If time remains, generate some excitement by showing students some of the machine learning use cases below, showing videos in the order provided.
 If there is no time, slack links out to students so they can view on their own.

-* [How Machines Learn](https://www.youtube.com/watch?v=R9OHn5ZF4Uo) - only play up until 1:11 marker.
+* [How Machines Learn](https://www.youtube.com/watch?v=R9OHn5ZF4Uo) - only play up until the 1:11 marker.

 * [A.I.
 Experiments: Visualizing High Dimensional Space](https://www.youtube.com/watch?v=wvsE8jm1GzE)